TechnologicallyAdvancedMango/TechnologicallyAdvancedMango/README.md

-- 👋 Hi, I’m @TechnologicallyAdvancedMango
+- I'm @TechologicallyAdvancedMango
-- 👀 I’m interested in web developement
+- I like HTML/JS/CSS
-- 🌱 I’m currently learning html
+- check out TechnologicallyAdvancedMango/mangoclicker

 <!---
 TechnologicallyAdvancedMango/TechnologicallyAdvancedMango is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.